Qabel/qabel.github.io/Qabel-Client-Messages.md

 **Timestamp:**

-The timestamp describes the date of generation of a message.
+There are some timestamp available. 'created' are always set describes the date of generation of a message. 'update' also always set and describe the last change of the message.
+On initialisation it is the same as created. 'deleted' is 0 at initialisation and describe the deletation of the message.
+This item is set that all devices of an user know that this message is deleted.
 * type = INT

+**Sender:**

+The sender contains an ID of the sender of the message.
+* type = INT

 **Message-type:**

 The message-type is used for the identification of the message and thus describes its function, e.g. if it announces an upload of a new share or if it is a simple chat message.
 Via the message-type the message can be assigned after receipt to the dedicated component where it will be processed.
+The following types are known:

+ * NO_TYPE: No type is set
+ * CHAT: Normal chat message
+ * CHAT_RECEIVED: Other side received message
+ * CHAT_READED: Other side read message
+ * CHAT_KNOCKING: Other side is knocking
+ * CHAT_FILE_NEW: Other side wants to send a file
+ * CHAT_FILE_ACCEPTED: Other side accept file or not
+ * CHAT_FILE_RECEIVED: Other side received the file -> delete from storage
+ * CONTACT: Received a new contact request
+ * CONTACT_IMAGE: Contact send its image
+ * UPLOAD:
+ * UPLOAD_LINK: Share upload link with other
+ * UPLOAD_LINK_ACCEPTED: Other side is accepted share upload link
+ * UPLOAD_NEW_VERSION: Uploaded archive is changed
+ * UPLOAD_NEW_VERSION_MAC: Uploaded archive is changed.
+This message is for the uploader that its other devices now that archive is updated
+ * UPLOAD_LINK_REMOVED: Other is not longer allowed to see data
+ * UPLOAD_REMOVED: Uploaded archive is deleted

-* type = STRING
+* type = INT

 **Message:**

 The message field contains the payload of the message.
 * type = STRING

-**Sender:**

-The sender contains an ID of the sender of the message.
-* type = maybe the senders public key?

 ### Sequence diagrams